inside

 - Wallwork, Adrian著, 前平謙二, 笠川梢訳, 講談社サイエンティフィク編. 『ネイティブが教える日本人研究者のための論文の書き方・アクセプト術』, 2019.

 I.3.
-Participate in academic reporting and paper writing support services on campus
+Participate in academic writing support services on campus

 Here are some support services on campus.
 Please check the details on each site and use it actively.